intel/transfer-learning/notebooks/setup.md

 2. Python3 (3.8, 3.9, or 3.10), Pip/Conda and Virtualenv
 3. git

-## Notebook Environment
+## Set Up Notebook Environment

-1. Install Intel® Transfer Learning Tool [for Developers](/README.md#developer-installation).
+1. Install Intel® Transfer Learning Tool using the Developer Installation option in the [Get Started](/GetStarted.md) Guide.
-   This is required for the TLT tutorial notebooks, E2E notebooks, and performance comparison.
-Follow the instructions in the main [README](/README.md#create-and-activate-a-python3-virtual-environment).
+   This is required for the Intel Transfer Learning Tool tutorial notebooks, E2E notebooks, and performance comparison.
+Follow the instructions in the [Get Started Guide](/GetStarted.md).
 You can skip this step if you are only running the native framework notebooks.

 2. Activate the virtualenv or conda environment used to install Intel Transfer Learning Tool,